apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     will instead create `BufferLoad` and `BufferStore` nodes with 1-d indices.

+- BufferTransform
+  - Indicates a transformation that should be performed to modify the specified buffer.

+  - A possible structure for the `BufferTransform` node is shown below.

+    ```
+    class BufferTransform : public Stmt {
+    public:
+      // The buffer var to be transformed.
+All buffers that have
+      // `BufferNode::data` equal to this `buffer_var` should have their
+      // physical layout rewritten.
+      Var buffer_var;

+      // The transformation to be applied to the buffer.
+      IndexMap layout_transformation;

+      // The statement containing buffer allocations/accesses that should
+      // be rewritten.
+      Stmt body;
+    };

+    class IndexMap : public Object {
+    public:
+      /*! \brief Variables representing the indices prior to remapping.
+       *
+       * If initial_index is empty, then final_index should also be
+       * empty, and no mapping is applied.
+       */
+      Array<Var> initial_index;

+      /*!
+       * \brief Expressions defining the indices after remapping.
+       *
+       * These expressions should only be in terms of the initial_index,
+       * and must be expressible as a `tvm::arith::IterSumExpr`.
+The
+       * mapping from `initial_index` to `final_index` must be injective.
+       *
+       * If final_index is empty, then initial_index should also be
+       * empty, and the map is an identity function.
+       */
+      Array<PrimExpr> final_index;
+    };
+    ```

 - AllocateNode
   - Allocation of a buffer, in physical layout.